KelliePetersen/sql-basics/README.md

   grade REAL,
   username TEXT,
   year_level INTEGER,
-  enrollment DATE);
+  enrollment DATE
+);
   ```
 This creates a table containing the columns id, name, grade, username, year_level and enrollment.
 INTEGER, TEXT, REAL and DATE are *keywords*.
-The *keywords* specify what value each column will accept.
-The name and username columns accept text in quotes only ('John Smith').
-The grade column accepts decimal numbers only (83.3).
-The id and year_level columns will accept 12 but not 'twelve' or 12.0.
-The enrollment column will only accept dates in YYYY-MM-DD format.
+The *keywords* specify the *data type* that each column will accept.

+### Data Types
+**TEXT**: A simple text value, written in quotes.
+**INTEGER**: Any whole numbers.
+**REAL**: Numbers with decimal places.
+**DATE**: The date written in YYYY-MM-DD format, in quotes.
+A full list can be found here: [w3schools Data Types](https://www.w3schools.com/sql/sql_datatypes.asp).

 ### Keywords
-Here is the above example with additional keywords:
+Here is the example from earlier with additional keywords:
 ```
 CREATE TABLE Students (
-  id INTEGER PRIMARY KEY,
+  id INTEGER,
   name TEXT,
   grade REAL,
   username TEXT UNIQUE,